JDub323/JohnsPianoAudioAI/README.md

 ## Project Status
 **Currently working on improving my model**, taking architectural inspiration from the *Mobile-AMT* paper.
-All previously “in-progress” steps (corpus generation, pseudocode, architecture exploration, training pipeline design) have now been completed at a preliminary level.

 - The model currently uses a **stack of CNN layers followed by GRU layers**, loosely modeled after the Mobile-AMT design.
-- Training is performed on a personal laptop, where one full pass through the dataset takes roughly 12 hours.
+- Training is performed on a personal laptop, where 100 epochs would take roughly 12 hours.
 - I’m actively addressing **memory leaks**, long training times, and stability issues during development.

 ## Corpus Generation